SumoLogic/sumologic-otel-collector/docs/comparison.md

 - are using an **Unsupported Source** or **Unsupported Platform**
 - require remote management and remote configuration
 - require Ingest Budgets
-- use the Collector Management API (e.g. for Health Events or CRUD operations)
 - require CPU target

 ## Support Matrix